MEPP-team/MEPP/doc/readme_EN_Linux.txt

 if Linux 64 bit
  sudo ln -s x86_64-linux-gnu/libboost_thread.so libboost_thread.so
  sudo ln -s x86_64-linux-gnu/libboost_system.so libboost_system.so

+or

+under Ubuntu 14.04* (The Trusty Tahr), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default

+or

+under Ubuntu 14.10* (The Utopic Unicorn), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default

 * to reinstall the standard GNOME desktop : sudo apt-get install gnome-panel